 For men like Billy Trapp and his baseball club, taking the name “Indians” not only fit with the name of their city, but it was also a continuation of the persona of the Indian as a noble and athletic warrior who could strike fear into their enemies.
 Billy could not legally serve an Indian in his saloon, but he wanted his team to be Indians on the baseball diamond.
 The name “Pocatello Indians” became cemented in the mind of the young city.
 While Trapp’s club eventually folded, other clubs would snap up the “Indians” name and continue on.

 There is another important date to mention in 1900.
 On June 6 Congress ratified a second treaty to reduce the size of the Fort Hall Reservation to its current boundaries.
-This was not completed until a presidential proclamation in 1902 and the subsequent land rush in 1903, but the June 6, 1900 Congressional announcement was celebrated by the citizens of Pocatello who felt cramped inside the original townsite.
+This was not completed until a presidential proclamation in 1902 and the subsequent land rush, but the June 6, 1900 Congressional announcement was celebrated by the citizens of Pocatello who felt cramped inside the original townsite.
 Perhaps their presence in the heart of a Reservation and the news of the agreement helped inspire the name.

 But what about Pocatello High School?
 Was it not a high school in 1895, five years before Billy Trapp’s Indians swung a bat?
 After all, was not Poky High known as “the Indians” from the beginning to honor Chief Pocatello and the Shoshone and Bannock who lived nearby?
 In a word, no.